-10.2 Special Case Panel
+9.2 Special Case Panel

-ORR will review and respond to concerns, suggestions, requests, and other issues that warrant consideration pertaining to its CDBG-DR Program by utilizing a Special Case Panel (SCP).
+ORR will review and respond to concerns, suggestions, requests, and other issues that warrant consideration pertaining to the Rental Repair Reimbursement Program by utilizing a Special Case Panel (SCP).
 The Special Case Panel (SCP) is a five-member panel that will address unique issues when they arise and will issue decision memorandums or the equivalent on each matter it considers.
-The decision memorandum will be signed by the Operations Manager, who will serve as the SCP chair and present decisions to the ORR Director for final approval.
+The decision memorandum will be signed by the Finance and Administration Manager, who will serve as the SCP chair and present decisions to the ORR Director for final approval.
 Once the decision memorandum is signed by the ORR Director, it will be uploaded to the System of Record.

-Throughout the life of the Rental Repair Program, decisions will be made based on the Special Case Panels interpretation of the specific issue and all relevant federal, state, and/or local statutes, regulations, codes & ordinances, as well as the CDBG-DR Action Plan and Single Family Repair and Replacement Policies and Procedures effective at the time of consideration.
+Throughout the life of the Rental Repair Reimbursement Program, decisions will be made based on the Special Case Panels interpretation of the specific issue and all relevant federal, state, and/or local statutes, regulations, codes & ordinances, as well as the CDBG-DR Action Plan and Rental Repair Reimbursement Policies and Procedures effective at the time of consideration.
 In the event that the Special Case Panel addresses a recurring issue that has the potential to impact a wider range of applicants, ORR will consider amending the policy and procedure manual to encompass the policy implications of the issue.

-10.2.1 Potential SCP situations
+9.2.1 Potential SCP situations